jucian0/posts/observable-pattern.md

 export default new Observable();
 ```

-- `constructor` - I start creating a class named Observable and in the constructor, I assign an empty array in the observers property.
+- `constructor` - Start by creating a class named Observable and in the constructor, assign an empty array in the observers property.
 The observers property will keep the observable list.
-- `subscribe` - After that, I create a method named subscribe, this method receives a function as an argument, and this argument will be an observable.
-After that, I use the spread operator to assign a new array with the function received as argument into observers property.
-After all, a return function that will be responsible to remove the observer that I just assigned into subscribers.
+- `subscribe` - After that, create a method named subscribe, this method receives a function as an argument, and this argument will be an observable.
+After that, use the spread operator to assign a new array with the function received as an argument into the observers property.
+The return function will be responsible to remove the observer that we just assigned into subscribers.
-- `unsubscribe` - This method is responsible to remove a certain observer, unsubscribe method receive a function and verify if this function is present in observers list and remove it.
+- `unsubscribe` - This method is responsible to remove a certain observer.
+The unsubscribe method receives a function and verifies if this function is present in the observers list, and if it is, removes it.
-- `notify` - This method receives a data as argument will iterate the observers list and pass the data as an argument into every observer.
+- `notify` - This method receives data as an argument, iterates the observers list, and passes the data as an argument into every observer.
-- Finally, I return an Observable object.
+- Finally, return an Observable object.

 ## Using it

-It's a simple implementation of the Observable pattern, but I need to write a case of use to see it working.
-The code below is not a common case of use, it's just to turn more easily to us to figure out how it works.
+This is a simple implementation of the Observable pattern, but we need to write a case of use to see it working.
+The code below is not a common case of use, but makes it easier for us to figure out how it works.

 ```javascript
 import Observable from "./Observer";